 Create a new post, or open a post you’ve already saved.
 You’ll need to switch your view from Visual to Text mode:

 Paste the embed code from Shopify into your post, wherever you want the button to appear.
 Once that’s done, your post will include a purchase button that directs the end user to your Shopify cart and payment options.

 2. Use WooCommerce to Start a Dropshipping Business

-Before you make any changes to your website, it is important that you create a full site backup in case you need to restore it for any reason.
+Before you make any changes to your website, it is important that you backup your WordPress site in case you need to restore it for any reason.
 After that, you can go ahead and install WooCommerce on your site.

 After you activate the plugin, you will see a setup wizard in your dashboard.
 Click Run the Setup Wizard, and follow the prompts to set up the pages WooCommerce needs.